BxCppDev/Vire/README.rst

 Getting Vire
 ------------

 Vire is hosted at  https://github.com/BxCppDev/Vire.
+From a directory of  your choice,  clone Vire  source code  and cd  in the  Vire source

-From a directory of your choice, clone Vire source code and cd in the Vire source directory:
+directory:

 .. code:: sh

    $ mkdir -p ${HOME}/Vire
-   $ cd ${HOME}/Vire # Choice any suitable place to host the Vire repository
+   $ cd ${HOME}/Vire # You can choose any suitable place to host the Vire repository
    $ git clone https://github.com/BxCppDev/Vire Vire.git
    $ cd Vire.git
 ..

 The default branch is named ``develop``.
-You way want to switch to the master stable branch before to build the Vire software:
+You way want to switch to the ``master`` stable branch before to build the Vire software:

 .. code:: sh